tweag/work-daigest/README.md

 ### GitHub data

-To get the GitHub data (issues, PRs, commits) in the expected format, use the GitHub fetcher in `weekly_dAIgest/fetchers/github.py`, following instructions in TODO [GitHub fetcher README].
+To get the GitHub data (issues, PRs, commits) in the expected format, use the GitHub fetcher in `weekly_dAIgest/fetchers/github.py`, following instructions in the [fetchers README](weekly_dAIgest/fetchers/README.md).

 ### Google Calendar data